Atlassian Corp Co-CEO and Co-F - GuruFocus.com

-On May 23, 2023, Michael Cannon-Brookes, Co-CEO, Co-Founder, and 10% Owner of Atlassian Corp (TEAM, Financial), sold 8,614 shares of the company.
-This recent transaction is part of a broader trend of insider selling at Atlassian Corp, with 350 insider sells over the past year and no insider buys during the same period.
+On May 26, 2023, Scott Farquhar, Co-CEO, Co-Founder, and 10% Owner of Atlassian Corp (TEAM, Financial), sold 8,614 shares of the company.
+This recent transaction is part of a series of insider sales by Farquhar over the past year, during which he has sold a total of 1,395,468 shares and purchased none.

+Over the past year, there have been no insider buys for Atlassian Corp, while there have been 352 insider sells.
+This trend indicates that insiders may be taking advantage of the stock's current valuation to realize gains on their investments.
+However, it is essential to consider the context of these transactions and the overall market conditions when evaluating the significance of insider trading activity.

-On the day of Michael Cannon-Brookes's recent sale, shares of Atlassian Corp were trading at $160.46 apiece, giving the stock a market cap of $42,701.753 million.
-With a GuruFocus Value of $396.36, Atlassian Corp has a price-to-GF-Value ratio of 0.4, indicating that the stock is significantly undervalued based on its GF Value.
+On the day of Scott Farquhar's recent sale, shares of Atlassian Corp were trading at $166.01 apiece, giving the stock a market cap of $42,701.753 million.
+With a GuruFocus Value of $397.42, the stock has a price-to-GF-Value ratio of 0.42, indicating that it is significantly undervalued based on its GF Value.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.